slmcbane/Optional/README.md

 # Optional
 Optionally, Optional replaces std::optional

-For my hobby projects, I wanted a nullable type that supports:
+For my own use, I wanted a nullable type that supports:
- * Optional references - I am convinced by the reasoning presented [in this article](https://thephd.dev/to-bind-and-loose-a-reference-optional).
-I want an Optional<T&> that rebinds on assignment.
-I hate writing optional<reference_wrapper<T>>.
+ * Optional references - I hate writing optional<reference_wrapper<T>>.
+I find the reasons for not having this in the standard unconvincing.
- * Chaining via and_then.
-This will be in C++23 but I want it now (10/2022).
+ * Support for C++23 monadic operations without requiring C++23 compiler support
  * No exceptions

-Besides the items above my goals are:
- * One to one correspondence with std::optional (except of course for reference types, and exceptions)
- * Code generation as efficient as std::optional
- * Fulfill all constexpr requirements in the C++20 standard
- * Have correct rebinding semantics for optionals containing std::pair or std::tuple with reference members
+In this project I also wanted to experiment with a couple of things:
+ * Cleaner implementation using C++20 concepts.
+ * Requiring explicit syntax to create an Optional - using my class you must do something like Optional<int> x = Some(1).

+I also aim to provide the same guarantees as far as trivial copyability, etc. as in the standard library, and satisfy all constexpr requirements from the C++20 standard.
+You should not be giving up any efficieny by using this over std::optional.

 # License
-Copyright 2022 by Sean McBane and released under the terms of the MIT License (see LICENSE for full statement).
+Copyright 2024 by Sean McBane and released under the terms of the MIT License (see LICENSE for full statement).